torvall/clico/readme.md

 or query an LLM using contextual data from your shell history and output.
 It's an AI assistant for your shell.

 It's designed to enable using natural language to perform complex operations in data, assist you in building shell commands, and help you troubleshoot all types of issues in any system.
+A simple, AI-powered swiss army knife, if you will.

 Clico was built with old school shell scripting nerds in mind.
 It aims to be as minimal as possible and work seamlessly with classic tools like `grep`, `sed` and `awk`.
 It's also designed to be used in automation.